stronnag/wayfarer/README.md

 **wayfarer** supports MKV, MP4 and WEB video container (vp8, mp4) and Opus as the audio format.

-wayfarer uses the XDG Portal on modern Gnome desktops, with all the pain and diminished functionality that implies.
+wayfarer uses the XDG Portal on modern GNOME desktops, with all the pain and diminished functionality that the portal implies.

 * Portal connection is set to persist, pressing Control-P clears the persistent state, re-enabling the portal monitor selection screen.
 * Selection across multiple monitors and full screen across multiple monitors is available
 * Window selection is not supported, as the libportal support is not useful.

 ## Building

 ### GTK3 extra dependency